 The Master of Science programme in chemistry takes two years to complete.
 The first year consists of a series of compulsory and elective courses.
 In the second year, you will concentrate on your thesis.

-You have a choice of five different specialisations:
+You have a choice of four different specialisations

 - Organic synthesis: Novel drugs for the pharmaceutical industry

 - Inorganic chemistry: New materials, molecular electronics, novel catalysts, large research infrastructure.